 in limb salvage work to avoid amputations.
 Patients are treated using the “Palmer Protocol”-

-a treatment regimen developed by the Neuropathy Institute's founder, Dr. Jim Palmer, who suffers peripheral
+a treatment regimen developed by the Neuropathy Institute and its founder, Dr. Jim Palmer, who suffers peripheral neuropathy

-neuropathy in both feet.
-The Palmer Protocol treatments are designed to improve the overall health of the
+in both feet.
+The Palmer Protocol treatments are designed to improve the overall health of the affected

-affected body part.
-Once the affected foot or leg (or both) are restored to better health, the tissues
+body part.
+Once the affected foot or leg (or both) are restored to better health, the tissues behave as

-behave as they should and no longer produce neuropathy symptoms.
-In medical terms, the neurological
+they should and no longer produce neuropathy symptoms.
+In medical terms, the neurological tissues